bigeasy/prolific/prolific.reduce/README.md

-## Prolific Filter
+## Prolific Reduce

-Filter Prolific logging messages.
+Reduce multiple Prolific logging messages into one.